team-fun/SynergyConnect/README.md

 1.  `npm install` to install project dependencies
 1.  `createdb synergyconnect` to make a Postgres database
 1.  `npm run seed` to seed the database with data
-1. In your first terminal (root folder) running `npm run start-dev` and running `npm run server` in your second terminal will make great things happen!
+1. In your first terminal (root folder) run `npm run start-dev` and running `npm run server` in your second terminal will make great things happen!
+1. In your first terminal run `npm run build:css` to initiate css & Tailwind styling.
 1. Open up `localhost:8080` in your favorite browser (this is client side); if needed, the server is ported to `localhost:3001`

 ## To-do Board